gabylan12/wildfly-cluster/README.md

 # Integration continous

-1 - package the code in a maven container
+1 - test the code in sonar

-2 - deploy the code in a maven container to wildfly node 1
+2 - deploy to nexus

-3 - deploy the code in a maven container to wildfly node 2
+3 - deploy the code in a maven container to wildfly node 1

 ## Add gitlab runner